Fortune2-5/partthree/README.md

 on the contact page the user can locate our store by clicking a highlight link below the locate us header, and it will lead the user to google maps

-a new for emquiry has been updated where the user can enter their details and write a message to us. a sitemap file and robots.txt files has also been updated which enhances the performance of the website
+a new page for enquiry has been updated where the user can enter their details and write a message to us. a sitemap.xml file and robots.txt file, has also been updated which enhances the performance of the website.